barumau/PanGlobish/eng/101_global_lexe.md

 or the Chinese has to learn English language and American culture.
 So they can only meet at one or the other end of the bridge.

-Panglobish helps people to meet halfway.
+Panglo helps people to meet halfway.
 And it's easy!
-Going back to the previous example, the American has to learn to speak Panglobish but it's easy because Panglobish has so much common with the English language.
+Going back to the previous example, the American has to learn to speak Panglo but it's easy because Panglo has so much common with the English language.
-Also the Chinese has to learn Panglobish but it's easy for them too because Panglobish has so much common with Chinese too!
+Also the Chinese has to learn Panglo but it's easy for them too because Panglo has so much common with Chinese too!

 ## Re-using English words